NohaKhaled82020/front-end-assignment-angular/README.md

-# Cluster2 Airports News Management Web App
+# News Management Web App

 An Angular 20 web application designed for Cluster2 Airports to efficiently manage and display company news.
 The app offers a seamless user experience with responsive design, dark mode support, and intuitive news management features.